catdad/jsForm/README.md

 `liveValidate` whether or not to validate on change.
 Value is `true` or `false`.
 The default is `false`.

 `schema` specifies the key for the `.allResponses()` object.
 Use this if you need a JSON object with specific non-descriptive keys.
 If this value is not specified, `name` is used instead. *This is useful if submitting to a Google Form, where the keys are in the form `entry.0.single`.*

+##Special Inputs

+There is some support for special HTML and HTML5 inputs.
+This is done through the `htmlType` property in the options.
+Inputs such as `email`, `tel`, `number`, and some others are all text fields with special behavior.
+To create those fields, use these options:

+    var options = {
+        type: 'text',
+        htmlType: 'email'

+        //optional
+        validate: form.valid.email
+    }

+_Note: I have not tested or confirmed all of these options, so please test before using them._

 ##Validation